esphome/esphome-docs/components/climate/bang_bang.rst

   the climate device is placed into fan only mode (it may not heat or cool, but will activate its fan as needed based on the upper target temperature value).

+**Note that the above actions are not to be used to activate cooling or heating devices!**
+See the previous section for those.

 Fan Mode Actions
 ****************

 These are triggered when the climate control fan mode is changed.
 These are ESPHome :ref:`actions <config-action>`.
+These should be used to control the fan only, if available.

 - **fan_mode_auto_action** (*Optional*, :ref:`Action <config-action>`): The action to call when the fan should be set to "auto" mode (the fan is controlled by the climate control system as required).